slowlyhan/learngit/readme.txt

-t is a version control system.
+Git is a distributed version control system.
-Git is free software.
-stributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.